-The water hose is a pretty critical part of getting water into your RV, it’s definitely worth considering how to keep it from freezing.
-Especially since it carries water and could readily freeze with flowing water and condensation.
+A little prep for winter will go a long way.
+The water hose is a critical part of getting water into your RV.
+Read on to learn to how to keep it from freezing.

 Keeping your water hose from freezing is a simple matter of small pieces of maintenance, and potentially adding some hardware to the exterior of your RV.
 Either way, we can help you maintain a good, functioning hose system.

 If you want to save some time, and are looking for the best way to keep your hose from freezing, then read on to our article on Thermostatically controlled water hoses.
 This will save you the most time and headaches.

 Heating cables are indeed a thing.
 Heating cables look like bigger extension cables.
 Instead, these cables heat up when they detect the hose is getting too cold.
 The result is an electric powered heat blanket for your hose.